Users and user roles

 Open the users manager interface by clicking the "Users" button in the admin menu.

 When the manager opens, click the "New User" button to open a fresh content editor modal.
 Populate the required fields, including the user's "Display Name," role, username, and password.
+By default, if a site is configured for multiple locales, and a user is viewing the site in a particular locale, then the user interface will also be displayed in that locale whenever possible.
+However, if the

 Users are assigned one of four user roles.
 Each role is assigned a set of permissions that cover typical content editing, review, and administration duties.